Classic Caesar Salad

 Caesar Salad Recipe

-With its rich and tangy homemade dressing, crunchy romaine lettuce, and flavorful croutons, it's no wonder this classic Caesar salad has stood the test of time!
-It's simple, flavorful, and will make you want to never use store-bought dressing again!
+With a rich and tangy homemade dressing, crisp romaine lettuce, and flavorful croutons, classic Caesar salad has stood the test of time.
+It's simple, flavorful, and you'll never want to use store-bought dressing again.
+Don't skip the anchovy paste – trust me!

 Prep: 15 minutes